Our Top Picks

 If cold brew and iced coffee are your thing then a designated maker that doesn't need electricity is a great option for when you want to brew a cold cup.
 This top-rated product from Takeya makes four cups of coffee in its airtight, leakproof lid.
 It's BPA-free and dishwasher safe and fits conveniently on most refrigerator doors.

-To make the coffee you'll add grinds to the top and pour filtered water over.
+To make the coffee, you'll add grinds to the top and pour filtered water over.
 Next, let the pitcher sit in your fridge overnight or 36-hours and you'll be left with smooth tasting brew that has less acid than traditional blends.
+Try this easy-to-use coffee maker and you'll be making delicious cold-brew for less.

 08 of 08